Danny Lee (golfer): Nationwide Tour

-2012
+PGA Tour

 Lee entered the new season with PGA Tour and European Tour cards.
 He said he was still keen to play a two-tour schedule, however his main focus would be on America.
 He made only 13 cuts in 26 events on the PGA Tour and lost his tour card.
 He did not play on the European Tour.

 After striking up a successful partnership late in the Nationwide Tour season, Lee said he would have Australian Graeme Courts, a former long-time caddy of Loren Roberts, working for him on the PGA Tour.

 K. J. Choi introduced Lee to another Australian, Steve Bann, as a potential coach.
 "I am close with K.J.
 Choi and he said I was thinking too much about my swing," Lee said.
 "I was always working on something and I am too technical sometimes so K.J. introduced me to Steve.
 Steve is a simple guy who is teaching me how to practise with better routine and how to trust my own game and not think too much.

-2013

 Lee played on the Web.com Tour in 2013, finishing 15th on the regular season money list to regain his PGA Tour card for 2014.
 His best finish was second at the Rex Hospital Open.

-2014

 On the back of six straight missed cuts, Lee adopted a claw putting grip for the Puerto Rico Open in March.
 He credited the change of putting style for yielding him an instant result; a runner-up finish, two shots behind winner Chesson Hadley.

-2015

 In the 2015 PGA Tour fall season, Lee finished third at the OHL Classic at Mayakoba.
 In the spring, he finished seventh at the Valspar Championship and tenth at the Crowne Plaza Invitational at Colonial.
 He won his first PGA Tour event in July at the Greenbrier Classic.
 The next week he finished fourth at the John Deere Classic.
 In August he finished fourth at the Quicken Loans National and sixth at the WGC-Bridgestone Invitational.
 With a runner-up finish at the Tour Championship, he finished 9th in the FedEx Cup standings.

-2019

 In the 2019 PGA Championship, Lee announced he was now working with golf coach George Gankas which was netting him a significant increase in length off his tee shots; especially his driver.
 He opened with a 64 (−6) and was only one off Brooks Koepka's lead.
 He then followed with scores of 74, 71, and 77 to finish tied for 36th.

-2020

 At the 2020 U.S. Open, Lee made the 36 hole cut, but later withdrew from the championship after the third round citing a wrist injury; he had earlier taken six putts from close range on the final hole.

-2021

 Lee played using Parsons Xtreme Golf equipment during the 2021 season following his departure from TaylorMade.

-2023
+LIV Golf

 Following his appearance at the Genesis Invitational on the PGA Tour in February, Lee joined LIV Golf ahead of its second season.